Basic Information about the Program

 Success in the doctoral program depends on various factors, among which are the approach to study obligations and communication between doctoral candidates and their mentors.
 To ensure both doctoral candidates and mentors are well-prepared for their roles, we have prepared two guides available for download in digital form.

-Following the enrolment, an orientation meeting is organized to inform doctoral students about their rights and obligations, database searches, ethical principles of scientific research, and building a personal scientific network.
+Following the enrollment, an orientation meeting is organized to inform doctoral students about their rights and obligations, database searches, ethical principles of scientific research, and building a personal scientific network.
 In addition to this institutional support, doctoral students can contact the coordinator for doctoral communication, Martina Tičić, at martina.ticic@pravri.uniri.hr for any further inquiries.

 Teaching Materials